ParallelMaths/parallel/pages/7-15-blackboard-equation.md

 Therefore, `(x^2 + 6x – 7)(2x^2 – 5x – 3) = 0` can be re-written as
 `(x + 7)(x – 1)(2x + 1)(x – 3) = 0`.

-Of course, if the four brackets multiply to make zero, then at least of the brackets must equal zero, which means `x = –7`, 1, –½ or 3.
+Of course, if the four brackets multiply to make zero, then at least one of the brackets must equal zero, which means `x = –7`, 1, –½ or 3.

 ::: problem id=1_1 marks=4